 Another trick to promote your OpenCart products on Facebook is going live on Facebook with the review of your products.
 For the past few years, video contents are consumed by people like the way search engines consumes text contents.
 You could go live on your Facebook page with unboxing videos, user guide videos, product reviews etc.

 Communication is the Key

 Don’t forget that people are used to getting instant replies for their queries when they shop on physical stores.
-Always be prepared to answer to queries and comments on the social commerce.
+Always be prepared to answer queries and comments on the social commerce.
 Though there are broadly two types of buyers – the emotional buyer and the logical buyer, none of them purchase while they are still confused about a product.
 Providing instant replies also gives a sense that the seller is available most of the time.
-During the times you are not available, you could also set automated message letting your customers to know about your timings.
+During the times you are not available, you could also set automated message letting your customers know about your timings.

 Make your best manners your professional voice

-When you are selling on social platform it is mandatory to stay at your best manners.
-Communication is the key but manners and ability to tackle with different type of personalities is what makes you unique.
+When you are selling on the social platform it is mandatory to stay at your best manners.
+Communication is the key but manners and ability to tackle with a different type of personalities is what makes you unique.
 Selling your products across social channels will involve a lot of information sharing socially.
 And depending upon prices of products, you will get multiple inquiries for the same sales.
 You’ll need to handle them all calmly and cheerfully.